 Training & Accreditation

 Laura completed a Degree in Psychology, a Diploma and Master’s Degree in Counselling and Psychotherapy and a Master’s Degree in Child and Adolescents Psychotherapy.
-She is a fully accredited member of the National Association of Professional Counselling and Psychotherapy (NAPCP) and a pre-accredited member of the Irish Association of Counselling and Psychotherapy (IACP).
+She is a fully accredited member of the National Association of Professional Counselling and Psychotherapy (NAPCP) and an accredited member of the Irish Association of Counselling and Psychotherapy (IACP).

 Laura works from a humanistic and integrative perspective by incorporating a range of different therapeutic approaches and techniques that suit the client’s individual needs.
 These therapeutic approaches include Person Centred Therapy, Psychodynamic Therapy, Cognitive Behavioural therapy, Solution Focused Therapy and Gestalt Therapy.
 As Laura believes that the therapeutic relationship is a key element in therapy; she uses a sensitive and empathic approach to provide a safe, confidential, and non-judgemental space which allows individuals to explore their thoughts, feelings, and experiences.
 She also uses creative mediums such as sand, art, clay, music or play as other ways for clients to express themselves.